 But at some point your shape becomes a bit watery, you even gain weight according to the scale, you experience less and less a pump during your workouts.

-Many people will now intervene by planning a rest week, or temporarily reduce the intensity and after a week they will continue what they were doing.
-But perhaps a neuro phase would be right here!
-During this phase you slowly become more sensitive to a metabolic stimulus.
+Many people will intervene now by planning a week of rest, or temporarily lower the intensity and after a week they will continue what they were doing.
+But perhaps a neuro-phase would be in place here!
+During this phase you gradually become more sensitive to a metabolic stimulus.

 The order you would use for this would therefore be as follows: